The Lhusu Mines

 The enemy that you want to chain together are the Skeleton enemies that appear on the span as you travel across.
 Be careful not to venture too far down the span as spawning too many of the Skeleton enemies at the same time can prove troublesome, but after power-leveling and chaining enemies together, your characters will become quite a bit more powerful and will be able to take down more Skeletons much more efficiently.

 The Bone Fragment items that the Skeleton enemies drop sell for 193 gil each and the Dark Stones sell for 35 gil each.
 As mentioned, the more Skeleton enemies that you chain together, the more likely they are to drop their best loot (which is the Bone Fragments in this case).
 Chain Skeletons together and power-level in this area until you obtain 99 Bone Fragments before returning to Lhusu Square to sell them.
 Selling 99 Bone Fragments will net you 19,107 gil.

 You may find yourself running out of Skeletons to kill after a set amount of time on the Shunia Twinspan.
 You can reset the Skeletons by moving at least two areas away and returning to the Twinspan.
-Just make sure that you do not kill any of the Steeling Bats that appear in the other rooms by holding the [R2 Button] and fleeing past them.
+Just make sure that you do not kill any of the Steeling Bats that appear in the other rooms by holding the Button and fleeing past them.

 The process becomes much easier as you chain enemies together as well.
-Once the Skeletons start dropping the Gold loot bags, and then the Large Gold loot bags, these bags also have a chance that they will heal you party or cast Protect or Shell on your party for free.
+Once the Skeletons start dropping the Gold loot bags, and then the Large Gold loot bags, these bags also have a chance that they will heal your party or cast Protect or Shell on your party for free.

 The video below gives a demonstration of the technique in the original version of the game:

 It is very easy to level your characters up into the level 15 to level 20 range using this technique and this is a good way to get a half-decent stockpile of License Points.
 Travel north from the Shunia Twinspan into Site 2 when you are finished power-leveling and chaining.